CadQuery/cadquery/doc/primer.rst

 8. :class:`~cadquery.Edge`
 9. :class:`~cadquery.Vertex`

-Each class has it's own methods to create and/or edit shapes of their respective type.
+Each class has its own methods to create and/or edit shapes of their respective type.
 As already explained in :ref:`cadquery_concepts` there is also some kind of hierarchy in the topological classes.
 A Wire is made of several edges which are themselves made of several vertices.
 This means you can create geometry from the bottom up and have a lot of control over it.

 For example we can create a circular face like so ::